 A walled compound in the Old City, the Temple Mount also hosts Al Aqsa Mosque and the Dome of the Rock.
 It is the holiest site in Judaism, and the former site of the First Temple.
 This enormous area is also the third most important site to Muslims, falling behind only Mecca and Medina.
 The name Haram al Sharif, the Arabic title for this area, means The Noble Sanctuary.
 It is the site where Muhammad made his ascent to the heavens.

 A stunning complex, you can admire over 100 different sites on its top.
 These include areas for prayer, babbling fountains, majestic arches, and detailed mosaics that decorate the walls.
 The walls stand around the base of Mount Moriah, the spot where Abraham was going to sacrifice his son Isaac.
 Dive into the history of this area and its singular sense of serenity and spirituality while visiting.
 We highly recommend taking a tour to get the most out of your visit to this sacred spot.
-One of our favorites that hits two holy sites at once is our Temple Mount and Mount of Olives tour.

 The stunning mosque of Al Aqsa boasts a glowing golden dome that is part of Jerusalem’s iconic skyline.
 This gorgeous house of worship is fully functional, fitting up to 5,000 worshippers at once.
 The outside is stunning and vibrant with a number of colorful mosaics.
 While non-Muslims cannot enter the structure itself, they are more than welcome to admire the exterior.
 Al Aqsa means Farthest Journey, in reference to Muhammad’s ascension and final hours on Earth.
 Built originally by the Umayyad Caliph Al Walid, it was later taken over by the Knights Templar.
 It’s also been home to the Kings of Jerusalem, and a number of other residents.